lingpy/fuzzy/README.md

 This repository provides code and data accompanying our study on the representation and computation of uncertainty in phonological reconstruction.

-> List, J.-M.; Hill, N. W.; Blum, F.; and Forkel, R. (forthcoming): A New Framework for the Representation and Computation of Uncertainty in Phonological Reconstruction.
+> List, J.-M.; Hill, N. W.; Blum, F.; and Forkel, R. (forthcoming): Representing and Computing Uncertainty in Phonological Reconstruction.
 To appear in: Proceedings of the 4th Workshop on Computational Approaches to Historical Language Change.

 To get started, install all required packages: